typetron/typetron.org/tutorials/twitter-clone/notifications.md

     }
 }
 ```

+Now, we can get all the notifications for our user making a request to `[GET] /notifications`.
+We can also get the number
+of unread notifications by making a request to `[GET] /notifications/unread` and then we can mark all the unread
+notifications as read by making a request to `[GET] /notifications/read`.
+I decided to leave these request separate, so
+we have greater control.

 <div class="tutorial-next-page">
     In the next part we will add the ability to change the topics of the user